 Burns and scalds are damage to the skin caused by heat.
 Both are treated in the same way.

-A burn is caused by dry heat, from an iron or fire for example.
+A burn is caused by dry heat.
+This can be caused by an iron or fire, for example.
 A scald is caused by something wet, such as hot water or steam.

 Burns can be very painful and can cause blisters and charred, black or red skin.

-Read more information about the symptoms of burns and scalds, including the different types of burn.
+Read more about the symptoms of burns and scalds, including the different types of burn.

 Treating burns and scalds

 To treat a burn, follow the first aid advice below:

 - immediately get the person away from the heat source to stop the burning

 - cool the burn with cool or lukewarm water for 10 to 30 minutes – do not use ice, iced water or any creams or greasy substances such as butter

 - remove any clothing or jewellery that is near the burnt area of skin, but do not move anything that is stuck to the skin